WHO CAN VOTE BY MAIL?

 Requests for ballots to be mailed to an address other than an address on file in your voter registration record must be made in writing and signed by the voter.

-- Requestor’s name
+- The requester's name

-- Requestor’s relationship to the voter
+- The requester's relationship to the voter

-- Requestor’s signature (written request only)
+- The requester's signature (written requests only)

 - Ballots for any member of his or her immediate family

 - Ballots for two (2) other voters (that do no fall in the categories above)

 Vote by Mail ballots may only be picked up at the Supervisor of Elections Office on Election Day by the voter or the voter’s designee if there is an emergency to the extent that the voter will be unable to go to his or her assigned polling place.
-The Election Day Absentee Ballot Delivery Affidavit must be completed stating the nature of the emergency.
+The Election Day Vote-by-Mail Ballot Delivery Affidavit must be completed stating the nature of the emergency.